andy-nguyen-93/playwright/README.md

 - SERIAL-01_04.
 Test cases about behaviors of problem user - (Serialize Tests)
 - NL-01.
 Validate that user cannot access to inventory page without authentication - (Add GlobalSetup)
 - NL-02.
 Validate that user cannot access certain pages without authentication - (Add Allure Report)
+- NL-03.
+Validate that standard user can logout - (Use Fixture)
 - API-01.
 API-01.
 Validate that About link is working - (API Test)